The Best Katherine Mansfield Short Stories Everyone Should Read

 ‘At the Bay’.
 Modernists liked setting their narratives over the course of just one day: Virginia Woolf wrote two novels like this (Mrs Dalloway but also, less famously, Between the Acts), while James Joyce’s Ulysses remains the most famous ‘one-day novel’.
 ‘At the Bay’ is Mansfield’s best-known take on this one-day span.
 Like ‘Bliss’, this story sees the female protagonist, Beryl Fairfield, making friends with a woman, Mrs Harry Kember, who is considered ‘fast’ and ‘disgraceful’ by the other people at the bay.
 The story is worth reading for its insight into feminine consciousness (and, indeed, the unconscious – Beryl has some vivid and memorably described dreams).

 All five of these classic Katherine Mansfield stories are included in this excellent selection, Selected Stories n/e (Oxford World’s Classics).
+Discover more about female modernist writers with our pick of Woolf’s best novels and essays, our reappraisal of May Sinclair’s fiction, our introduction to the work of pioneering writer George Egerton, and our discussion of Dorothy Richardson’s ‘stream of consciousness’.

 Posted on May 22, 2017, in Literature and tagged Best Stories, Books, Classics, Fiction, Katherine Mansfield, Literature, Modernism, Recommendations, short stories.
 Bookmark the permalink.
 2 Comments.